Maximum drawdown, recovery, and momentum: Performance and risk profiles of alternative strategies

-Each ranking group in the drawdown strategies exhibits better risk characteristics.
-Comparing with the long basket in the benchmark momentum portfolio, VaR, CVaR and maximum drawdown levels of the alternative winner baskets are reduced.
-Additionally, Sharpe ratios of the long baskets are larger than that of the cumulative return winner group.
-The better reward-risk measure and smaller risk metrics are desirable for the long positions.
-Meanwhile, higher VaRs, CVaRs and maximum drawdowns of the loser groups indicate greater exposure to risks.
-Sharpe ratios for the short baskets are weaker than that of the momentum loser.
-It is obvious that increased risks and poorer performances are more recommendable for short positions.
+Each ranking group in the drawdown strategies also exhibits improved risk characteristics.
+Comparing with the long basket in the benchmark momentum portfolio, VaR, CVaR, and maximum drawdowns of the alternative winner baskets are reduced.
+Additionally, Sharpe ratios of these long baskets are increased with respect to that of the cumulative return winner group.
+The increased reward-risk measure and decreased risk metrics are desirable for the long positions.
+Meanwhile, worse VaRs, CVaRs, and maximum drawdowns of the loser groups indicate greater exposure to risks.
+Sharpe ratios of the alternative short baskets are weaker than that of the benchmark momentum loser.
+It is obvious that higher risk and poorer performance are more recommendable for short positions.